zrmacc/MCC/README.md

     ## 1   0 100 5.908366 0.6736537   4
     ## 2   1 100 5.063561 0.5451197   4

-- `@CIs` containing confidence intervals for the difference and ratio of AUCs.
+- `@CIs`: confidence intervals for the difference and ratio of AUCs.

 ``` r
 aucs@CIs